 We are directly accountable to our eight member agencies: Esquimalt Nation, Songhees Nation, Capital Regional District, City of Victoria, Greater Victoria Chamber of Commerce, Tourism Victoria, Township of Esquimalt, and the Victoria/Esquimalt Harbour Society.

 We also hold ourselves accountable to our stakeholders and the residents of Greater Victoria.
 Through the leadership of the Board and management, we align our strategic priorities and initiatives with the Constitution established by GVHA’s founders.

 GVHA Board Constitution and Bylaws

-Dave is currently Chair of GVHA and Co-chair of the Tourism Committee for the Pacific Northwest Economic Region (PNWER).
-He was formerly Chair of Destination Greater Victoria and has been an active member on various boards and organizations throughout the region.
+Dave is currently Chair of the Greater Victoria Harbour Authority and Co-chair of the Tourism Committee for the Pacific Northwest Economic Region.
+He was formerly Chair of Tourism Victoria and has been an active member on various boards and industry organizations throughout the region.
 He is the proud recipient of the PNWER Robert Day Memorial Award, which is awarded to someone in the private sector who has played a major role in bringing collaboration between cross-border organizations and stakeholders.
-He is active in SKAL, an international organization of tourism leaders, and in his many years of public speaking and training others to speak, he is proud to have assisted numerous community organizations, including the UVIC Diploma in Business program.

 Independent Director President of Starrboard Enterprises Inc., Starr describes herself as a Specialized Generalist in the Hospitality, Tourism, Food & Beverage, and Event Management Industries....